elima123/cnn_itesm/README.md

-# Detection of brain tumors in MRI brain images
+# Detection of Brain Tumors in MRI Brain Images

 Alfonso Imanol Macias Marañon - A01808099

-## Project description
+## Project Description

-The main objective of this project is to use machine learning to accurately classify MRI images into two categories: healthy tissue and images containing tumors.
+The main objective of this project is to apply machine learning to accurately classify brain MRI images into two categories: healthy tissue and images containing tumors.

-## Dataset description
+## Dataset Description

 The dataset used in this project was obtained from the [Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection) platform and consists of a collection of brain magnetic resonance imaging (MRI) scans designed for brain tumor detection.

-The dataset is divided into two main categories: images labeled **“yes”**, which contain abnormalities or spheroids associated with brain diseases and potential tumors, and images labeled **“no”**, which do not exhibit such abnormalities.
+The dataset is divided into two main categories: images labeled **“yes”**, which contain abnormalities or abnormalities associated with brain tumors, and images labeled **“no”**, which do not exhibit such abnormalities.

 The complete dataset contains a total of 253 images, distributed as 155 images in the **“yes”** class and 98 images in the **“no”** class.

-## Data preprocessing
+## Data Preprocessing

-### Data transformation
+### Data Transformation

 The first step was to preprocess the MRI images in order to improve model performance and facilitate the training process.
 The following transformations were applied:
 - Standardizing file names to facilitate visualization and iteration during data processing.